 Bitcoin Cash is decentralised, meaning it is a system with no one in charge or able to force action from anyone else.
 If this is unintuitive, consider it like the Internet itself - no one is "in charge" of the Internet, no one "owns" the Internet & no web page is the "center" of the Internet.
 There is no "official Internet office building" or customer support line.
 The Internet is an open system maintained by a wide variety of loosely coordinated amateur & professional individuals & groups in an organic (and sometimes messy) way.
 BCH is the exact same.

-It's also worth noting that decentralisation is not a binary, it's a spectrum, but for the purposes of having sufficient technincal redundancy, censorship resistance & resilience to attack - Bitcoin Cash is decentralised.
+It's also worth noting that decentralisation is not a binary, it's a multi-pointed spectrum with many independent factors, but for the purposes of having sufficient technical redundancy, censorship resistance & resilience to attack - Bitcoin Cash is decentralised.

 Why decentralisation matters